Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

 Here’s an example of how to write a resume

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced [Your profession] I am convinced that I would make the ideal choice for this job.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced person in your field I am convinced that I would make a perfect fit for this job.

-I thank you for considering my application.
+Thank you for your consideration of my application.
 I am looking forward hearing from you.

 Sincerely,